 Figure S2.
-Albacore tuna fork length minima (min), mean and maxima (max) obtained from measured and reported data from 16 publications and estimated for a further 10 publications.
-Of the 16 reporting length information, 9 publications (annotated with •) did not include a mean and this value was estimated in the protocol described in the methods of this manuscript.
+Albacore tuna fork length minima (min), mean and maxima (max) obtained from measured and reported data from 16 publications and estimated for another 10 publications.
+Of the 16 publications reporting length information, 9 (annotated with •) did not include a mean.
+This value was estimated in the protocol described in the methods of this manuscript.

 Appendix C – Trait-data collection & Analyses

 Four trait variables (Table 1) were extracted from a global database of albacore prey traits (Gleiber et al., 2022) for taxa identified to species and for the estimated life stage consumed (Supplementary Data, Table S5).
-We used online repositories for species-level information, primarily FishBase (Froese & Pauly, 2020), SeaLifeBase (Palomares & Pauly, 2020), and the IUCN Red List of Threatened Species (IUCN, 2020), and by searching descriptive published literature for each species using Web of Science and Google Scholar.
-Of the 308 species identified in albacore diets, we obtained complete trait information for 292 species for the life stage consumed, for the four habitat use traits used in this meta-analysis: (i) vertical and (ii) horizontal habitat association, (iii) presence of diel vertical migration, and (iv) presence of seasonal migration (Supplementary Data, Table S5).
+We used online repositories for species-level information, primarily FishBase (Froese & Pauly, 2020), SeaLifeBase (Palomares & Pauly, 2020), and the IUCN Red List of Threatened Species (IUCN, 2020), and searched descriptive published literature for each species using Web of Science and Google Scholar.
+Of the 308 species identified in albacore diets, we obtained complete trait information for 292 species, comprising the life stage consumed and the four habitat use traits used in this meta-analysis: (i) vertical and (ii) horizontal habitat association, (iii) presence of diel vertical migration, and (iv) presence of seasonal migration (Supplementary Data, Table S5).

 Vertical and horizontal habitat use traits were directly extracted from online repositories and corroborated alongside species distribution maps, reported depth range and typical depth strata inhabited (Gleiber et al., 2022).
 Where published literature expanded on or differed from a general value reported by species information repositories, we used the published literature and data.
 For example, if a species is listed as ‘bathypelagic’ in FishBase, but we do not have access to the original data and published papers report their distribution as typically ‘mesopelagic’, we selected their vertical habitat use trait to be ‘mesopelagic’ for the purposes of this analysis.
 Trait values for the presence and nature of diel vertical migration or seasonal migration behaviour were collected by keyword searching for each of these terms and for the prey species scientific name on Google Scholar (2020), Web of Science (Clarivate Analytics, 2020), Aquatic Sciences and Fisheries Abstracts (ASFA, 2020) and Federal Science Library Canada (FSLN, 2020) bibliographic databases.
 This task was performed and repeated by up to 6 individual data collectors and values were cross-checked between data collectors, multiple published papers and data.

 Of note, we further edited vertical habitat use information for two species, Janicella spinicauda (Oplophoroidae) and Lampanyctus crocodilus (Myctophidae), which were classified primarily as ‘bathypelagic’ (> 1300 m depth) and appear as such in the database but are also known to occur in the mesopelagic zone listed as secondary habitat in our database.
-The mesopelagic zone is where these prey were most likely encountered by albacore tuna that are not known to occur in or be able to dive to the bathypelagic at all.
+The mesopelagic zone is where these prey were most likely encountered by albacore tuna that are not known to occur in or be able to dive to bathypelagic depths.
 Thus for analyses, we relabelled those two species as ‘mesopelagic’ in order to retain them rather than exclude them from analyses.

 Appendix D – Supplemental Results